lzilioli/extend-to-template/README.md

 export class DerivedComponent extends BaseComponent {}
 ```

 This looks great!
-But as the API of `BaseComponent` grows to include additional `@Inputs()` and `@Outputs()`, we will need to update the template for all implementations of `DerivedCompnent` which `extends BaseComponent` and re-uses the html element in this way.
+But as the API of `BaseComponent` grows to include additional `@Input()`s and `@Output()`s, we will need to update the template for all implementations of `DerivedCompnent` which `extends BaseComponent` and re-uses the html element in this way.
 It is easy to imagine this tech debt piling up and your individual implementations of `DerivedComponent`'s API diverging from the `BaseComponent` which they are intended to implement.
-This is confusing for future developers who are trying to consume your `DerivedComponent` and expect anything that looks like a `BaseComponent` to support the expected `@Inputs()` and `@Outputs()`.
+This is confusing for future developers who are trying to consume your `DerivedComponent` and expect anything that looks like a `BaseComponent` to support the expected `@Input()`s and `@Output()`s.

 Also, if you were to override a method from `BaseComponent` in `DerivedComponent` in the above example, you might be surprised to see that your component on the page does not honor the overridden
 logic that you implemented in `DerivedComponent`.
 This is super frustrating!